gebruederheitz/.github/CONTRIBUTING.karl.md

 ## Make it repetable

 Value config files in the vcs over backend settings.
 Value scripts over ssh interaction.
 Value repeatability over speed.

+# 2 Factors???
+We need moar!!!

+Joking aside, follow the guidelines on https://12factor.net/ to produce a robust application.